VictorieeMan/Cpp_MNIST_OCR_NN_in_a_weekend_MWE/doc/journal.md

 ## Week 28
 ### 3: 2023-07-10
 #### 3.1: Added the FFNode
 Just finished adding the FFNode.h and \*.cpp, which is the feed forward node.
 This node is the one that will be used for the hidden and output layers.
 It is a fully connected layer, and it's forward pass is a matrix multiplication.
 See the code for more details and comments.
+THis is where the action is!

+### 4: 2023-07-11
+#### 4.1: Cross Entropy Loss Node